This is a transcription of an audio lecture from Introduction to Gnostic Studies, originally given live at the Gnostic Academy of Chicago.

 Location: The rigorous observation of the place where we may be, and to ask ourselves: "What place is this?
 Why am I here?" ―Samael Aun Weor, Esoteric Treatise of Hermetic Astrology

 So, for most of us we walked into this room.
 We have not looked at it.
 We found a chair.
-And since then we have forgotten about the room we are in.
+Since then we have forgotten about the room we are in.
 So, what we want is not the tunnel vision of consciousness where we are only perceive a speck of our experience.
 We want to expand that consciousness out.
-And the way to do that is to work with consciousness, to wake yourself up.
+The way to do that is to work with consciousness―to wake yourself up.

 Throughout the day I try to catch myself.
 If I am at the computer, working away, and then suddenly I am: "Oh, I am not self-observing!”―to catch myself, to work with a practice like the key of SOL, to make myself aware of myself, aware of what I am doing, where I am―and gradually your consciousness begins to expand so that you can be aware.